Hives rashes usually get better within a few minutes to a few days. You can often treat hives yourself.

 - the rash is spreading

-- you also have a high temperature and feel generally unwell
+- you also have a high temperature and feel unwell

-- you also have swelling under the skin – this might be angioedema
+- you also have swelling under your skin (this might be angioedema)

 Treatment for hives from a GP